Vaccaro's Desserts

 but the favorite was always his cannoli.

-Some say he invented it, I can't say.
-I can tell you that his special methods for making cannoli, still in use today,
+I can tell you that his special methods for making cannoli,

 are ones I've not seen elsewhere.